19 BEST Things To Do In Essaouira, Morocco: The Ultimate Guide 2026

-Discover the best things to do in Essaouira, Morocco, with our ultimate guide!
+Discover the best things to do in Essaouira, Morocco, with our ultimate guide based on our own experiences!

 Whether you’re looking to unwind by the beach, stroll through the historic medina, or get your adventure fix with activities like surfing and camel riding, Essaouira offers the perfect balance of both relaxation and excitement.